bioinfo-biols/Flow2Spatial/docs/Installation.rst

     pip install Flow2Spatial

 Because Flow2Spatial requires ``Pytorch`` to train deep learning model, an additional installation step is needed.
 Please refer to https://pytorch.org/get-started/locally/ for customized installation.
+Pytorch version has been tested from 1.9.1 to 1.13.1.
+We recommand v1.13.1 as the version to install.

 We also suggest to use a separate conda environment for installing Flow2Spatial.